spf34/milestone-project-3/README.md

 - Users may want to track their investment ideas through time and can do that by uploading and editing a portfolio
 - Users may want to view relative performances of a range of assets to decide how to build their portfolios
 - (Future feature) Users want to build a virtual portfolio and track it's performance through time, in essence allowing the 'backtesting' of investment ideas
+- (Future feature) View other users' portfolios or their performance

 ### Five Planes ###
-* Strategy: The site exists to provide a free and easy to use source for portfolio construction and tracking for retail investors
+* Strategy: The site exists to provide a free and easy way for retail investors to use construct portfolios and track them

 * Scope: The requirements of the site can all be addressed through a handful of pages focused on the key features.
 A jinja template will be used that each page can extend.
 The required pages are
     - Home: welcoming the user and explaining the site's purpose